-Black Country Radio broadcasts on FM, DAB and online.
+Black Country Radio broadcasts on FM, DAB and online, 24 hours a day.

 The only difference between us and any other station is the pay packet; we’re here for the love of what we do.

 We have an ever-growing total of more than 100 people in our team who all work together to produce a fully functioning, award winning, local radio station from the heart of the Black Country.

 Throughout the year, we have a selection of opportunities opening up.
 These range from helping out behind the scenes, to staffing our roadshows - it’s a great way to learn new skills and develop confidence plus, whether it’s an hour a week or 4 hours a day, it’s a great way to have some ‘you’ time to indulge in what you love.